Hybrid iLQR Model Predictive Control for Contact Implicit Stabilization on Legged Robots: HiLQR MPC Implementation

 However, because Hybrid iLQR is contact implicit (the hybrid mode sequence can differ from the target's mode sequence), the runtime cost \eqref{eq:runtime_tracking_cost} can be ill defined when the candidate trajectory's mode does not match the target's.
 For example, if there is an early or late contact in a rigid body system with unilateral constraints, the velocities will be heavily penalized for having a mismatched timing.
 This issue is further propagated to the backward pass, where the gradient information relies on these differences and can ultimately lead to the algorithm not converging.
 To mitigate these mode mismatch issues, we propose 2 different solutions for event-driven and timestepping simulations.

 For event-driven hybrid simulators, the same hybrid extensions used in reference tracking on the forward pass in Hybrid iLQR can be used when comparing error during mode mismatches.
 Suppose a hybrid transition occurs at time $t$.
 The reference state at pre-transition $\hat{x}(t^-)$ is extended beyond the hybrid guard by flowing the pre-transition dynamics forwards while holding the pre-transition input constant.
 The post-transition reference state $\hat{x}(t^+)$ is extended backward by flowing the dynamics backward in time while again holding the input constant.
-With these hybrid extensions, when there is a mode mismatch induced by a transition timing error, the reference is switched to the extension with the same hybrid mode.
+With these hybrid extensions, when there is a mode mismatch induced by a transition timing error, the reference is switched to the extension with the same hybrid mode. {Note that when tracking error trends to zero, then the time duration of mode mismatch also trends to zero.
+Because of this, the local minimum will not change with references when error goes to zero, and the references will not ultimately change the optimal solution when there is zero error, it only helps to find the optimal solution when error is non zero.}

 In timestepping simulations, the effect of the hybrid transition is applied over several timesteps rather than instantaneously as in event-driven hybrid simulations.
 For example, when a contact is made, the penetrating velocities do not immediately go to zero and actually take several timesteps to go to zero.
 During these timesteps, the hybrid mode is not well defined.
 Because of this, the hybrid extension method does not work due to the timesteps that are ``in between'' hybrid modes.
 Instead, we propose to use a different approach for legged robots, where the constraint forces $\lambda_j$ are used to scale the penalty on input from $R_{min}$ to $R_{max}$